Megatron: Animated series

-Books
+Book

 Megatron appears in the short story Bumblebee at Tyger Pax By Alex Irvine.
 Megatron also appears in the novel Transformers: Exodus.
-It shows that he got his name originated from the original name of the Fallen, Megatronus Prime.
+It shows that he got his name originated from the original name of the Fallen, Megatronus.
 He reappears in the sequels Transformers: Exiles and Transformers: Retribution.
-In the novels, he is portrayed as a miner originally known only by the designation D-17 who fought alongside Sentinel Prime and others in resisting the Quintesson occupation of Cybertron.
+In the novels, he is portrayed as a miner originally known only by the designation D-16 who fought alongside Sentinel Prime and others in resisting the Quintesson occupation of Cybertron.
 However, the resulting caste system imposed on Cybertron left Megatron on the lower rungs of society, and he eventually became a gladiator.
 Desiring to establish a new identity for himself and reshape Cybertron, he took the name of Megatronus, which was eventually shortened to Megatron by his followers.
 He eventually began using his fame as a gladiator to take a political stance, crying for the lower members of Cybertronian society to rise up and claim what was rightfully theirs.
 In the process of this, he attracted the attention of a data clerk named Orion Pax, who contacted Megatron and began consulting with him regarding their agenda.

 Megatron's followers soon began launching terrorist attacks which he denied involvement in, and he arranged through Orion to appear before the High Council of Cybertron.
 There Megatron argued for the destruction of the old system, while Orion called for reform; it was after their appeals that the Council renamed Orion, dubbing him Optimus Prime and charging him with seeking out the Matrix of Leadership.
 Enraged by this ruling, Megatron and his Decepticons declared war against Optimus and his Autobot adherents.
 The conflict devastated much of Cybertron, and in his quest for an advantage, Megatron learned of the existence of Dark Energon.
-Utilizing this new power, the Decepticons began to gain ground, and Megatron sought a means of infecting all of Cybertron with the substance to insure an unending supply.
+Utilizing this new power, the Decepticons began to gain ground, and Megatron sought a means of infecting all of Cybertron with the substance to ensure an unending supply.
 In the process, he was forced to face Sentinel Prime, whom his forces had previously held prisoner, and Starscream, who made a bid to take over the Decepticons.
-After mortally wounding Sentinel and humbling Starscream into continued subservience, Megatron succeeded in defeating Omega Supreme as well and infecting Cybertron with Dark Energon.
+After mortally wounding Sentinel and humbling Starscream into continued subservience, Megatron succeeded in defeating Omega Supreme as well as infecting Cybertron with Dark Energon.
 The Autobots managed to remove the taint, but Optimus Prime and many of his forces departed Cybertron in the Ark to give the planet time to heal, prompting Megatron to give chase in his Nemesis battleship.